syntasso/kratix/docs/compare.md

 ## Kubernetes Operators

 Kubernetes Operators work hand-in-hand with Kratix.
-In nearly all cases Operators will need to be deployed in the `clusterWorkerResources` part of a Promise, to worker clusters, to ensure worker clusters are able to manage requested instances.
+In nearly all cases Operators will need to be deployed in the `workerClusterResources` part of a Promise, to worker clusters, to ensure worker clusters are able to manage requested instances.

 ## Helm